-At Clifton All Saints Academy, provision for children with SEND is a whole school concern.
-The Governing Body, Headteacher, SENDCo and all other members of staff across the school have day to day responsibilities for children with special educational needs.
+The Academy's provision for children with SEND is a whole Academy concern.
+The Trustee Board, Headteacher, SENDCo and all other members of staff across the Academy have day to day responsibilities for children with special educational needs.

-Planning, teaching and assessing is at the heart of every class; a continuous cycle which takes account of the diverse abilities, interests and aptitudes of children at our school.
-The majority of children at Clifton All Saints Academy will learn to their full potential and make progress within these arrangements.
+Planning, teaching and assessing is at the heart of every class; a continuous cycle which takes account of the diverse abilities, interests and aptitudes of children at the Academy.
+The majority of children at the Academy will learn to their full potential and make progress within these arrangements.
 However, those children whose attainments fall significantly outside of the expected range, may have SEND.